FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/parser_plugins.md

 )
 ```

-??? tip "How to match a mainfile"
+??? tip "Matching other mainfiles"
     In the `ParserEntryPoint` class, there are several attributes that can be defined to match a file.
-These can be mainfile name, a regular expression (regex) at the beginning of the mainfile, binary file headers, etc. You can read more of the options in the NOMAD documentation page [Reference - Configuration - ParserEntryPoint](https://nomad-lab.eu/prod/v1/staging/docs/reference/config.html#parserentrypoint).
+These can be mainfile name, a regular expression (regex) at the beginning of the mainfile, binary file headers, etc. For your specific use-case, you need to identify which is the mainfile and use it to match it to your parser.
+You can read more of the options in the NOMAD documentation page [Reference - Configuration - ParserEntryPoint](https://nomad-lab.eu/prod/v1/staging/docs/reference/config.html#parserentrypoint).

 Note that we deleted the configuration parameter field (as it is not relevant for the purpose of this example) and changed some naming of files, `src/nomad_parser_pyscf/parsers/myparser.py` for `parser.py`, as well as slightly its content:
 ```python